Lori Loughlin’s Daughter Olivia Jade May Lose Business Trademarks Because Of Poor Punctuation

-Ever since the indictment of parents Lori Loughlin and Mossimo Giannulli for their involvement in a widespread college admissions scam, Olivia Jade Giannulli’s career has been dealt one blow after another.
+Ever since the indictment of parents Lori Loughlin and Mossimo Giannulli for their alleged involvement in a widespread college admissions scam, Olivia Jade Giannulli’s career has been dealt one blow after another.
 In the wake of the scandal, she was subsequently dropped as a brand spokesperson by both Sephora and TRESemme.

-Now another of Giannulli’s business ventures may be dropped, but due to a whole new set of applications.
+Now another of Giannulli’s business ventures may be dropped, due to a whole new set of problems.

-The Blast has obtained documents that show Giannulli was informed of the imminent dismissal of several of her trademark applications, including ones for “Olivia Jade Beauty” and “Olivia Jade.”
+The Blast has reportedly obtained documents which show that Giannulli was informed of the imminent dismissal of several of her trademark applications, including ones for “Olivia Jade Beauty” and “Olivia Jade.”

-In the paperwork, U.S. Patent & Trademark Office officials are calling the wording in the applications too broad, with the filings for “make up kits” containing “moisturizer” and “concealer” containing language that needs specification.
+In the paperwork, the U.S. Patent & Trademark Office (USPTO) officials are calling the wording in the applications too broad, with the filings for “make up kits” comprised of “moisturizer” and “concealer” containing language that needs specification.

 Giannulli’s incorrect punctuation, however, was considered the worst offense.